painless-software/painless-continuous-delivery/CONTRIBUTING.rst

 We use `tox`_ to run tests against all target environments.
 You may want to use `pyenv`_ to test against all Python version locally.
-Alternatively, you can test only against the versions you already have installed on your machine like this, wait for the buld servers to cover the missing pieces and fix identified issues with additional commits:
+Alternatively, you can test only against the versions you already have installed on your machine as follows, wait for the build servers to cover the missing pieces and fix identified issues with additional commits:

 .. code-block:: bash